Geonkick-Synthesizer/geonkick/README.md

         make
         make install

-Note: It is recommended to use the release version (see repository tags).

 ##### VST

 VST build is turned off by default.
 In order to enable it there is a need to pass GKICK_VST_SDK_PATH to cmake:

     cmake -DGKICK_VST_SDK_PATH=/full/path/to/vst3sdk ../

 Note: at least Geonkick builds and works with VST3 SDK version [vstsdk3614_03_12_2019_build_24](https://github.com/steinbergmedia/vst3sdk/commit/0908f475f52af56682321192d800ef25d1823dd2)

 #### Packages